 As a sideman, Bush has appeared on over thirty albums, "jingles" for the TV show Jeopardy and Rice-A-Roni and PBS Specials My Sinatra and We Knew What We Had.
 Jeff made his debut as a leader on "Ain't So Bad To Swing" for Beezwax Records and is currently working on a live project as well as an album of all original material.

 Jeff is very proud of his developments as an educator.
-He continues to work as a clinician with college and high school students as well as private instruction in his home studio.
-He has served on the faculty of Youngstown State University and West Virginia Wesleyan College and currently serves as adjunct instructor of jazz studies at Duquesne University where he conducts the Jazz Workshop, coordinates jazz chamber groups, teaches two jazz improvisation courses and private jazz trombone students.
+He has conducted numerous clinics at the college and university level and has served on the faculty of Youngstown State University and West Virginia Wesleyan College.
+Jeff currently serves as adjunct instructor of jazz studies at Duquesne University where he conducts the Jazz Workshop, coordinates jazz chamber groups, teaches two jazz improvisation courses and private jazz trombone students.